5) Scorpion Sting Symptoms

 The following classes of symptoms are the foundations for effective first response.

 The risk of bacterial infection is low because the sting site does not develop into an open lesion.
-The antibacterial properties of scorpion venom may also reduce the risk of bacterial infection.
-Use of antihistamines is not advised unless the patient is experiencing an allergic reaction.
+The antibacterial properties of scorpion venom may also reduce the risk of bacterial infection. the use of antihistamines is not advised unless the patient is experiencing an allergic reaction.
 Life threatening allergic reactions to scorpion venom are very rare.

 Location of Scorpion Stings